Folashade2025/PROJECT_AMAZON/README.md

 8. Products Priced ₹200–₹500 Dominate
    Most products fall in the mid-price range, indicating this is a sweet spot for buyers on Amazon.

-10. Many Products Have <1,000 Reviews
-   A large number of products have not yet gained visibility, showing room for growth or promotion.

-11.
+9. About 606 products have fewer than <1,000 Reviews.

+10. The electronics is the category with the highest discuonts (3,138,057).

-12. Top Products Have Both High Ratings & Review Counts Products that rank at the top in both ratings and review count tend to also have high potential revenue, making them key drivers of marketplace success.
+11. Top Products Have Both High Ratings & Review Counts Products that rank at the top in both ratings and review count tend to also have high potential revenue, making them key drivers of marketplace success.

-13. High Discounts Often Correlate with Lower Ratings Some highly discounted products had average or below-average ratings, possibly due to quality concerns or clearance strategies
+12. High Discounts Often Correlate with Lower Ratings Some highly discounted products had average or below-average ratings, possibly due to quality concerns or clearance strategies